SpaceTeam/thvisa/README.md

 # linux specific #
-update system and install python3 with pip
+update system and install python3 with pip, libatlas to avoid numpy error
 * sudo apt update
 * sudo apt dist-upgrade
 * sudo apt install python3-pip
+* sudo apt-get install libatlas-base-dev
 * then setup git and udev

 ## git setup
+* users don't need a git client, download the zip and ignore this section from hereon
+* suggested git client: git-gui
-*  sudo apt instal git git-gui
+* sudo apt install git git-gui
 * git config --global user.name $gusername
 * git config --global user.email $gemail
 * run gitgui via: "git gui"
-* gitgui can't be run via ssh since it would need a gui, use a vnc if desired
+* note: gitgui can't be run via ssh since it would need a gui, use a vnc if desired (or plain cmd git)

 ## linux: setup udev-rules
 An example of how to change _/etc/udev/rules.d/usb.rules_ to accomodate not being sudo for accessing pyvisa/usbtmc devices is in usb.rules.